deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

     public RottenTomatoesBagOfWordsDataFetcher() {
         iter = new RottenTomatoesLabelAwareSentenceIterator();
-        countVectorizer = new BagOfWordsVectorizer(iter,factory, Arrays.asList("0", "1", "2", "3", "4"));
+        countVectorizer = new BagOfWordsVectorizer(iter, factory, Arrays.asList("0", "1", "2", "3", "4"));
         data = countVectorizer.vectorize();
     }

     @Override
     public void fetch(int numExamples) {
         //set the current dataset
-        curr = data.get(ArrayUtil.range(cursor,numExamples));
+        curr = data.get(ArrayUtil.range(cursor, numExamples));
     }
     }

-Just a few lines, but let's break them down into their components.
+Just a few lines, but we'll break them down into their components.

 * The iterator.
 We built it earlier to track where we are currently when iterating over the data.
-It also associates a string with a dataseet.
+It associates a string with a dataseet.
 * The count vectorizer.
-This is the workhorse.
-Let's load the data in to memory with vectorize and iterate as necessary.
+This is the workhorse for Bag of Words.
+Let's load the data in to memory with vectorize, and iterate as necessary.

 *N.B.: The process above is **RAM-intensive**, so only run it on a fairly robust server.
 Pruning words from your vocabulary based on TF-IDF gives a good approximation of your data, but we'll skip over that step here.
 (ND4J only supports dense matrices for the moment, though we're working ways to handle sparse formats.)
 Since ND4J is a Blas-focused framework, that's what we'll be supporting.*

 So what exactly have we done so far?
 We wrote code to parse CSVs, take the text, map it to labels and iterate through it to produce a matrix.
 In the process, we built a key component: the vocabulary.
-It has around 17,000 words.
+It has around 17,500 words and 150,000 sentences.
 For bag-of-words matrices, this produces a sparse representation of 150,000 rows by 17,000 columns, one column per word.
+Not a toy matrix...

-Bag of Words doesn't give us a lot to work with.
-After we explore Word2vec, we'll see how the DBN classifier does with both.
+That said, Bag of Words doesn't give us a lot to work with, because we're just checking boxes to see if words are there.
+After we explore Word2vec, we'll see how the DBN classifier performs with both.

 ## Word Vectors

 Let's set *word-count vectors* aside and consider *word vectors*.
-Remember, word vectors are used to **featurize  textual contexts**.
+Remember, word vectors serve to **featurize  textual contexts**.
 We use the [Viterbi algorithm](https://en.wikipedia.org/wiki/Viterbi_algorithm) with voting on moving windows for document classification.

 Since this is a word-vector-based approach, we're going to use Word2vec, and while we're at it, we'll look at how well it trains.
-Unlike Bag of Words, where features are deterministic (rules based), Word2vec is a form of neural net, which means we're dealing with probabilities and training coefficients.
-Remember, Word2vec represents word usage, and usage is a matter of probability rather than of lockstep rules.
+Unlike Bag of Words, where features are deterministic (rules based), Word2vec is an actual neural net that processes data for other neural nets, which means we're dealing with probabilities and training coefficients.
+Remember, Word2vec represents word usage, and usage is a matter of probabilities rather than of lockstep rules.

 Since seeing is understanding, we use D3 to visualize the 16,000-word vocabulary.
 We use an algorithm called t-SNE to gauge the proximity of words to other words.
 Doing that let's us ensure that the word clusters themselves are coherent.